J. A. M. Pelamourgues: Pastor in Davenport

 Bishop Loras desired the conversion of the Native American peoples of his diocese to Christianity.
 He gave various priests the pastoral responsibility for a particular tribe.
 Father Pelamourgues was given the care of the Sac (or Sauk) and Fox tribes.
 Father Pelamourgues was not successful in this part of his mission.
 However, there is one story that illustrates that his failure was not from want of trying.
 When he was visiting Burlington, he was told of a Native American in Agency City.
 He immediately set out to attend the dying man but was stopped by a guard who informed him that if he entered the tribe's reservation he would be imprisoned.
 Father Pelamourgues determined that his responsibility was to the dying man and so he continued on.
 He was taken prisoner for two or three days until General Joseph M. Street returned.

 Davenport had a small French community and a larger, and growing, Irish community.
 Pelamourgues was aware that his ability to speak English was minimal at best, and so he studied so as to be able to both read and speak English fluently.
 When German immigrants started moving to Davenport he started to learn that language as well.
 He also taught English to other new priests to the diocese.

 When Pelamourgues first arrived at St. Anthony's, the church building was used for various community functions as it was the largest structure in the small town.
 He resided in the gallery of the church, which was separated from the rest of the space by rough boards.
 Eventually a residence was created for him on the main floor of the building.

 As soon as Father Pelamourgues arrived in Davenport he started a school at St. Anthony's, and he served as its first teacher.
-It was the one of the first schools established in the small town.
+It was one of the first schools established in the small town.
 Classes were taught in the church proper itself with a curtain pulled across the altar area.
 He had an addition built onto the building in 1843, and he convinced the Sisters of Charity of the Blessed Virgin Mary to open a school in Davenport.
 Financial difficulties forced the sisters to leave after a year.
 They returned in 1855 to teach the girls at St. Anthony's.
 Immaculate Conception Academy opened four years later.
 Pelamourgues also desired brothers to teach the boys, but declined Bishop Loras' offer to send French Brothers.
 He said a French pastor was all an Irish community could handle.
 He continued to teach the boys.
 He was known as a strict disciplinarian, and believed it was important to teach his students a trade.
 His most prominent pupil was John Forrest Dillon who would go to become the chief justice of the Iowa Supreme Court, and a United States District Court judge appointed by President Ulysses S. Grant.